AzureAD/microsoft-authentication-library-for-js/lib/msal-angularjs/README.md

 * **correlationId** : Unique identifier used to map the request with the response.
 Defaults to RFC4122 version 4 guid (128 bits).

+* **storeAuthStateInCookie** : This will store the auth state(state and nonce) in cookie in addition to the storage(local or session) that you have configured.
+This is added to support IE and edge browser.
+Default value is false.

 #### Optional config Object for Route protection
 This is an optional object you can pass to the wrapper.
 It has the following properties: